-Entire story had been filmed as a silent, minus a soundtrack, by Howard Hughes in 1928.
+The entire movie had been filmed as a silent, minus a soundtrack, by Howard Hughes in 1928.
 Greta Nissen had the role played later by Jean Harlow.
-When sound equipment became available Hughes decided to re-shoot the whole film as a talkie.
+When sound equipment became available, Hughes decided to re-shoot the whole film as a talkie.

 Although it has been reported that Hughes re-shot all the silent material, that seems unlikely looking at the footage shot in the dirigible.
 The voices are out-of-sync and some of the action seems hurried, suggesting it was shot at a silent speed of 18 frames per second, rather than 24 fps sound speed and dubbed later.
 Other brief sequences throughout the film, also appear to be shot at silent speed and post-dubbed, suggesting the same possibility.